csound-flossmanual/csound-floss/book/16-d-random.md

 reports this with a message printed to the terminal.

-The _density_ of the notes is defined as notes per second, and is applied as frequency to the&nbsp;
-[metro](http://www.csound.com/docs/manual/metro.html) opcode in
-instrument _walk_.
-The lowest possible density _giLowestDens_ is set to 1, the highest to 8 notes per second, and the first density &nbsp;_giStartDens_ is set to 3.
+The _density_ of the notes is defined as notes per second, and is applied as frequency to the [metro](http://www.csound.com/docs/manual/metro.html) opcode in instrument _walk_.
+The lowest possible density _giLowestDens_ is set to 1, the highest to 8 notes per second, and the first density _giStartDens_ is set to 3.
 The possible random deviation for the next density is defined in a range from zero to one: zero means no deviation at all, one means that the next density can alter the current density in a range from half the current value to twice the current value.
 For